Bira/octopus-carnival/_drafts/wir-dungeon-fantasy-intro.md

 ## What is Dungeon Fantasy?

-"Dungeon Fantasy" is the name Steve Jackson Games invented for the genre of fantasy pioneered by D&D: fantasy stories that are about a bunch of heroes going into dungeons, killing monsters, and looting treasure.
+"Dungeon Fantasy" is the name Steve Jackson Games invented for the genre of fantasy pioneered by D&D: fantasy stories that are about a bunch of player characters going into dungeons, killing monsters, and looting treasure.
 Most of the works that fall within this genre are games, either tabletop or electronic.
 D&D is the most famous but by no means the only one.
-Most of the fiction entries in the genre are based on the games as well, with Amazon's Vox Machina being a particularly famous entry based on an actual tabletop campaign.
+Most of the fiction entries in the genre are based on games as well, with Amazon's Vox Machina being a particularly famous entry based on an actual tabletop campaign.

 And sure, you can use these games to tell varied stories of intrigue, drama, and wonder, but their core gameplay loop remains dungeons, monsters, treasure.
-If you are using your game in its intended manner at all, these things will feature in your campaign at some point.
+If you are using your dungeon fantasy game in its intended manner at all, these things will feature in your campaign at some point.

 ## What is the Dungeon Fantasy RPG?